 There has been no change as yet to Britain's trading relationships with the EU and the rest of the World or to English law.
 However, the Brexit vote has created a range of uncertainties, which include:

-Market and currency implications
+Currency and trading implications

-The Brexit vote has already impacted on global stock markets and caused a significant fall in the value of Sterling against certain key currencies, including the US dollar.
+The Brexit vote has already caused a significant fall in the value of Sterling against certain key currencies, including the US dollar.
 Between the date of the referendum and early February 2017, Sterling had fallen by around 16% against the US dollar.

-The use and cost of hedging arrangements is likely to increase.
-There may also be an impact on the numbers of UK visitors to the US, with trips becoming more expensive for them.
+The fall in the value of Sterling may also be impact on the numbers of UK visitors to the US, with trips becoming more expensive for them.

-A Brexit may affect disputes over contracts between a party based in the UK, such as a subsidiary of a US company, and a party in another EU Member State or where the subject matter of the contract has some connection to a Member State.
+Brexit may affect disputes over contracts between a party based in the UK, such as a subsidiary of a US company, and a party in another EU Member State or where the subject matter of the contract has some connection to a Member State.
 EU regulations impact on the choice of forum, recognition and enforcement of judgments, service of legal process and the choice of governing law of contracts.
-Britain's participation in these arrangements may be affected by Brexit.
+Britain's participation in these arrangements is likely to be affected by Brexit.

 An audit of the workforce will help to identify individuals who may be affected, including those who may be able to apply for citizenship or permanent residence and to target communications to employees who may be most affected.
 Plans for recruitment and secondment of staff may also be impacted.

 Intellectual property implications

-US companies or groups of companies with community intellectual property rights (such as the EUTM) will need to be ready to respond if those rights cease to have effect in the UK.
+US companies or groups of companies with community intellectual property rights (such as the EU Trade Mark) will need to be ready to respond if, as seems likely, those rights cease to have effect in the UK.
 IP owners should identify which of their rights are likely to be affected and may need further application or registration to be protected.